 Hollywood Boulevard, with the exception of the north curb lane, will be open for the rest of the week, but it will be fully closed again at 3 a.m.
 Sunday and remain blocked until 6 a.m.
 Feb.
 12.

 Curb lanes of Orange Drive north of Hollywood Boulevard have already been closed, along with Orchid Alley, which runs behind the Hollywood & Highland complex.

 More street and sidewalk closures will be implemented over the coming weeks in advance of the Feb.
 9 Oscars.

-Beginning at 10 p.m.
-Wednesday, the north curb lane of Hawthorn Avenue will be closed between Highland and Orange Drive and remain closed until 6 a.m.
+At 10 p.m.
+Wednesday, the north curb lane of Hawthorn Avenue between Highland and Orange will be closed and stay closed until 6 a.m.
 Feb.
-27.
+12.